MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-powerbi-reports-factbox.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: business intelligence, KPI, Odata, Power App, SOAP, analysis ms.date: 04/01/2021 ms.author: jswymer
+ms.search.keywords: business intelligence, KPI, Odata, Power App, SOAP, analysis ms.date: 04/26/2021 ms.author: jswymer
-ms.openlocfilehash: a600b24e16172134d4f8e78cf47efa4e262cac09
+ms.openlocfilehash: c74593a429c520730efbd503a1884065ca6cd7e4
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: 57e8ab70d70849752567eecf29529efe2dcdf3af
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 04/26/2021
-ms.locfileid: "5777532"
+ms.locfileid: "5941629"
 ---
 # <a name="creating-power-bi-reports-for-displaying-list-data-in-prod_short"></a>Creating Power BI Reports for Displaying List Data in [!INCLUDE[prod_short](includes/prod_short.md)]

 [!INCLUDE[prod_long](includes/prod_long.md)] includes a Power BI FactBox control element on many key list pages.
 The purpose of this FactBox is to display Power BI reports that are related to records in the lists, providing extra insight into the data.
-The idea is that as you move between rows in the list, the report is updated and filtered for the selected entry.
+The idea is that as you move between rows in the list, the report updates for the selected entry.

 [!INCLUDE[prod_long](includes/prod_long.md)] comes ready with some of these reports.
 You can also create your own custom reports that display in this FactBox.
 Creating these reports is similar to other reports.
 But there are a few design rules you'll have to follow to make sure the reports display as expected.
 These rules are explained in this article.